 Our physicians and therapists apply DBT to manage both alcohol addiction and mental conditions simultaneously.
 Through this therapy, our clients will accept themselves and initiate positive change.
 We avail both an encouraging and supportive therapeutic environment to our clients suffering from alcohol addiction.
-DBT comprises of both individual and group therapies.
+DBT comprises both individual and group therapies.
 Sessions on group DBT dwell much on distress tolerance, regulation of emotions, interpersonal effectiveness, and mindfulness.

-Tips to Prevent Alcohol Relapse
+Tips to Prevent Alcohol Relapse after Alcohol Rehab

 It is important to note that recovering from alcohol is a process.
 At any stage in the recovery process, you are prone to risks that may lead to relapse.
 We encourage our clients to understand and practice the necessary skills in preventing relapse.
-Factors that may trigger relapse include anger, falling into old habits, particular places or people, specific smells and sights.
+Factors that may trigger relapse include anger, falling into old habits, particular places or people, and specific smells and sights.
 Financial challenges, stress, and boredom are also risk factors for relapse.

 - Play tape: If you realize that you are getting high or developing a desire to take alcohol, you should play the tape.
 Playing the tape implies meditating on both the short-term and long-term effects of drinking.
-It will assist you in making a sober decision and avoid relapse.
+It will assist you in making a sober decision and avoiding relapse.

 - Understand your triggers: Relapse triggers could be either external or internal.
 Knowing your triggers will help you avoid relapse.

 - Mindfulness meditation: The concept teaches people to develop self-awareness.
-With more self-awareness, we get the ability to cope up with the potential triggers and prevent relapse.
-With mindfulness meditation, we will experience long-term sobriety and with fewer cravings.
+With more self-awareness, we get the ability to cope with the potential triggers and prevent relapse.
+With mindfulness meditation, we will experience long-term sobriety and fewer cravings.

 - Self-care: Proper nutrition and physical exercise are vital in improving sleep and reducing alcohol addiction triggers.

-More tips on prevention of relapse are:
+More tips on the prevention of relapse are: